 • Limited leverage compared to offshore brokers

-• BTC funding not available in all regions
+• BTC funding is not available in all regions

 • Spreads slightly wider than raw-spread brokers